Should You Rent-to-Own Investment Property You Own?

 Contract Verbiage

-Completing a rent-to-own contract is a complicated process that should not be attempted without the help of a legal professional.
-There are a few items you’ll want to pay close attention to when reviewing the contract verbiage.
+Completing a rent-to-own investment property contract is a complicated process that should not be attempted without the help of a legal professional.
+You’ll want to pay close attention to a few items when reviewing the contract verbiage.
 These include:

-• Make sure the option contract clearly states that the option fee will not reduce the price of the home, but rather be credited towards the down payment.
-Keep in mind that the majority of option fees are only worth five percent of the home’s agreed upon sale price.
+• Make sure the option contract clearly states that the option fee will not reduce the price of the home but will be credited towards the down payment.
+Keep in mind that most option fees are only worth five percent of the home’s agreed-upon sale price.

 • An appraiser should be the one to determine the market rent value.